Tire Rotation & Balance

 Symptoms of Tire Imbalance

 An out-of-balance tire and wheel will typically create a vibration or shake that becomes progressively worse as the vehicle speed increases.
-The speed at which the vibration first becomes apparent will vary depending on the size and weight of the tires and wheels, the size and weight of the vehicle, the sensitivity of the steering and suspension and the amount of imbalance, but usually starts at 40 to 50 mph and increases in intensity as the speed goes up.
+The speed at which the vibration first becomes apparent will vary depending on the size and weight of the tires and wheels, the size and weight of the vehicle, the sensitivity of the steering and suspension and the amount of tire imbalance, but usually starts at 40 to 50 mph and increases in intensity as the speed goes up.

 Tire/Wheel Balance Diagnosis

 If you have a tire/wheel vibration problem, take your vehicle to a tire store or repair facility that has a tire balancing machine.
-Have them check the balance of all four wheels and tires, and have any wheels that are out-of-balance rebalance as needed.
+Have them check the balance of all four wheels and tires, and have any tires that are out-of-balance rebalance as needed.

 It is also important to remember that speed-sensitive vibrations can also be caused by radial (vertical) or lateral (sideways) runout in a tire, wheel or hub.
 Loose, worn or damaged wheel bearings as well as certain kinds of tread wear can also cause vibrations.
 So too can an out-of-balance or out-of-phase rear-wheel-drive driveshaft (FWD shafts usually do not rotate fast enough to cause vibration problems.)